Skip to main content

 Key actions and considerations for firms

-Where technical changes are concerned, a good first step for firms would be to assess which existing or new products might be in scope and do a gap analysis against the existing capabilities.
+Where technical changes are concerned, a good first step for firms would be to do a gap analysis against their existing technical capabilities.
+First line functions should get second opinions from risk and compliance functions on the presentation and narratives of technical metrics.

 Firms should also engage early with any outsourced providers they use for large-scale reporting to ensure that they are aligned on the approach to CCI and prepared for the go-live date.